Habit Logger

 Requirements

-• This is an application where you’ll register one habit.
+• This is an application where you’ll log occurrences of a habit.

 • This habit can't be tracked by time (ex. hours of sleep), only by quantity (ex. number of water glasses a day)